BZNUDS/Tableau-Challenge-Final/README.md

 # Rubric for Citi Bikes Analytics:

-Discovered Phenomenon Visualizations
+Discovered Phenomenon Visualizations.
 The submitted Tableau workbook includes all of the following:
 ✓ 4-10 total visualizations
 ✓ A total of 2 dashboards (1 for each phenomenon)
 ✓ Data is cleaned (i.e. No outliers or bad data)
 ✓ Visualizations can logically be used to discover the solved phenomenon (i.e. they are not just random visualizations)

-City Official Requested Maps (Grade based on the map the student chose to make.)
+City Official Requested Maps.
 ADVANCED Visualization includes all of the following:
 ✓ Maps all bike stations
 ✓ Station markers indicate popularity in some way (color, size, etc.)
 ✓ Ability to change marker data based on month and year